 - Solicit product feedback from customers

 - Increase “marketing with customer” tactics such as guest blog posts, case studies, testimonials, etc.

-To achieve these goals, ReadyTalk first partnered with Influitive—a platform that focuses only on advocate marketing and serves as a hub for an entire advocate marketing strategy.
+To achieve these goals, ReadyTalk first partnered with Influitive—a platform that focuses only on advocate marketing and serves as a hub for an entire advocate digital marketing strategy.